jkantner2/webflyx/quotes/starwars.md

 * "I am your father"
 * "Do or do not.
 There is no try"
 * "I’ve got a bad feeling about this"
+* "need commit K: since accidentally messed up message on J: merge and had to force an edit which removed the K: commit"